maargenton/go-cli/README.md

 - `default:` : a default value for the field if not specified on the command-line
 - `env:` : the name of an environment variable that can override the default
-- `sep:`: a separator for fields that can accept multiple values.
-By default, multiple values must be specified by repeating the option flag multiple times.
+- `sep:`: a list separator characters for fields that can accept multiple values.
+To use a comma or colon as separator, those characters must be escaped with a double-backslash (`\\,` or `\\:`).
+To use spaces and newlines as separator, the special value `\\s` can be used.
+Unless a separator is specified with this option, additional values must be specified by repeating the option flag multiple times.
+- `keep-spaces` : when specified with no value, this option preserves the spaces around the argument values, that would otherwise be trimmed by default.
+- `keep-empty` : for fields thar accept multiple values using a separator, this option preserve empty values after splitting and trimming, that would otherwise be dropped by default.
 - `name:`: the display name for the value, used when printing out description of the field.